-The chair of the Executive and Planning Committee recommends approving one advisory, nonvoting Judicial Council position for a single three-year term.
-This position would be designated for Associate Justice Carin T. Fujisaki, Court of Appeal, First Appellate District, to continue serving on the council as a nonvoting advisory member.
+The chair of the Executive and Planning Committee recommends approving two advisory, nonvoting Judicial Council positions for a single three-year term with the 2021 Judicial Council appointments.
 The Judicial Council has the authority to add nonvoting positions under the California Constitution and rule 10.2 of the California Rules of Court.
-This advisory position will allow for the reappointment of Justice Fujisaki and enable the Judicial Council to maintain continuity and leadership for addressing critical judicial branch policy issues related to the COVID-19 pandemic and the administration of justice.
+These advisory positions will allow for the reappointments of Associate Justice Carin T. Fujisaki and Presiding Judge Ann C. Moorman and enable the council to maintain continuity and leadership to address critical judicial branch policy issues related to the COVID-19 pandemic and the administration of justice.